EGI-Federation/documentation/content/en/internal/configuration-database/scopes/_index.md

 - A number of reserved scope tags have been defined for the WLCG:
-  - The ‘tierN’ tags should be requested for WLCG sites that are defined in REBUS (a management view of the WLCG infrastructure/sites).
-To request a ‘tierN’ tag, raise a ticket against the REBUS support unit in GGUS.
+  - The ‘tierN’ tags should be requested for WLCG sites that are defined in CRIC.
+To request a ‘tierN’ tag, raise a ticket against the CRIC support unit in GGUS.
   - For the experiment VO tags (alice, atlas, cms, lhcb), raise a ticket with the relevant VO support unit.
   - The wlcg tag is a generic catch-all tag for sites/services with either tierN